feg2007/scRNAseq_pipeline/README.md

 ## Description

 This pipeline integrates Snakemake with a set of scripts and workflows for processing single-cell RNA-Seq data.
 It reads RSEM results from multiple paired-end fastq files for each cell within a sample, extracts TPM values and raw counts, and creates matrices annotated with gene symbols from the ENSEMBL database.
-The pipeline is designed for efficiency and speed, utilizing the `data.table` R package for fast data I/O.

 ## Requirements